La Crosse, FL Demographics

 A map of La Crosse's Population by Race

-Of the 955 places in Florida, La Crosse is the 891st most populous.
+La Crosse is ranked the 927th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+La Crosse was ranked the 891st most populous place in the 2020 Census.

 La Crosse's White Population